icfpcontest2023/icfpcontest2023.github.io/docs/index.markdown

 layout: home
 ---

-ICFP Programming Contest 2023 will take place between 7th and 9th of July!
+ICFP Programming Contest 2023 will take place from July 7th, 12:00 UTC (noon) to July 10th, 12:00 UTC!

 Stay tuned for more information.